JavaScript Frameworks Overview: React vs Vue

 What is Vue.js?

 Vue is a lightweight JavaScript-based framework that provides efficient tools for developing front-end apps and top-notch single-page applications.
 Vue is also considered a flexible and progressive JS framework because it allows changes to an application’s code without affecting any core function.
-This feature provides the ability to create an advanced user interface.
-Due to the high decoupling level, Vue can extend the web application’s functionality with custom modules and visual components.
+This approach provides the ability to create advanced user interfaces efficiently.
+Vue’s high decoupling level allows developers to easily expand the functionality of web applications with visual components and custom modules.

 Use cases of Vue.js and React